 Chant Shiv Rudrabhishek Stotram/ Stuti:

-Chanting Rudrabhishek Stuti to please Lord Shiva will be helpful to those suffering from Pitra Dosha.
-Shivratri Puja can be performed at night.
+Chanting Rudrabhishek Stuti to please Lord Shiva is helpful for those suffering from Pitra Dosha.
+Shivratri Puja can be performed during the day or at night.

 Rudrabhishek Stotram is as follows: